 Michael D. Hobbs | Troutman Pepper

 Michael Hobbs is a partner in the Atlanta office of the national law firm Troutman Pepper.
 Mike is actively involved in intellectual property registration, licensing, and litigation throughout the United States and internationally.
+His work has included a significant focus on representing clients in sponsorship agreement negotiations with professional sports teams to become the official sponsors and partners of the teams and their stadiums.

 On-Demand: April 19, 2024